-Currently the CP Scheme is being extended to allow other specified trade association members (as listed below) to carryout limited electrical works associated with their job (known as 'Defined Competency Schemes') for example Corgi registered plumbers installing electrical items as part of their plumbing installation works.
+The CP Scheme is being extended to allow other specified trade association members (as listed below) to carry out limited electrical works associated with their job.
+This is known as 'Defined Competency Schemes.
+For example, Corgi registered plumbers installing electrical items as part of their plumbing installation works.

 - CITB - Construction Skills, Building Engineering Services.

 - Oil Firing Technical Association for the Petroleum Industry Ltd (OFTEC).

 For more information see the competent person scheme on the GOV.UK website.

 Part P website: www.elecsa.co.uk

 The Wiring Regulations BS 7671 and amendments can be obtained from the Institution of Engineering and Technology, Michael Faraday House, Stevenage, Herts SG1 2AY (email: email@example.com).
 You can also contact the British Standards Institution, Customer Services, 389 Chiswick High Road, London W4 4AL (email: firstname.lastname@example.org)